 8. Video solutions are given for a variety of problems assigned in various chapters.
 These videos, which were developed by the author, provide step-by-step procedures for solving analysis or design problems.
 Icons in the margin identify problems for which video solutions are provided.
-Video Solutions along with Pearson's eText version of this book are provided on the Companion Website at http://www.pearsonhighered.com/eng-resources.
+Video Solutions are provided on the Companion Website at www. pearsonglobaleditions.com/wight.